-Remember to show your thought process when solving problems and clearly explain how you arrived at an answer.
+Remember to show your thought process when solving problems and clearly explain how you arrived at an answer!

 Examples of technical data science skill interview questions include:

-What are the top tools and technical skills for a Data Scientist?
+Question: What are the top tools and technical skills for a Data Scientist?

 Out of the various statistical programming languages used in data science, R and Python are most commonly used by Data Scientists.
 Both can be used for statistical applications such as creating a nonlinear or linear model, regression analysis, statistical tests, data mining, and more.
 Jupyter Notebook is often used for statistical modeling, data visualizations, machine learning functions, etc.

 Your answer should also mention any specific tools or technical competencies demanded by the job you’re interviewing for.
 Review the job description and if there are any tools or programs you haven’t used, it might be worth becoming familiar with before your interview.

 Question: How do you treat outlier values?

 Answer: Some types of outliers can be removed.
 Garbage values or values that you know cannot be true, can be dropped.
 Outliers with extreme values far outside the rest of the data points clustered in a set can be removed as well.

 |Have you worked on a data science project that required a substantial programming component?
 What did you take away from the experience?|

 |Describe how to effectively represent data with five dimensions.|

 |You need to generate a predictive model using multiple regression.
 What’s your process for validating this model?|

 |How do you ensure that the changes you’re making to an algorithm are an improvement?|

 |Please provide your method for handling an imbalanced data set that’s being used for prediction (i.e., vastly more negative classes than positive classes).|

 |What’s your approach to validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression?|

 |You have two different models of comparable computational performance and accuracy.
 Please explain how you decide which to choose for production and why.|

 |You are given a data set consisting of variables with a substantial portion missing values.
 What’s your approach?|

-List of Data Science Interview Questions: Personal Questions
+Common Personal Data Science Interview Questions

 Along with testing your data science knowledge and skills, employers will likely also ask general questions to get to know you better.
 These questions will help them understand your work style, personality, and how you might fit into their company culture.